Humidifiers

 Puritan Bubble Jet

-This ad from the April 1962 issue of the Inhalation Therapy journal featured the dual action humidifier from Puritan Corporation.
+This ad from the April 1962 issue of the INHALATION THERAPY journal featured the dual action humidifier from Puritan Corporation.
 The Puritan Bubble Jet could be set for "vaporization or nebulization".
 It offered either a glass jar or a shatterproof plastic reservoir jar.

 1960s Plastic Reservoirs

 In the 1960s, humidifiers with metal caps and refillable plastic reservoirs were introduced.
+A Melco humidifier is shown.

 Image from Dennis Glover